bbottema/simple-java-mail/README.md

 - Use the [issue tracker](https://github.com/bbottema/simple-java-mail/issues) for reproducible bugs and concrete feature ideas.
 - Read [DEVELOPMENT.md](DEVELOPMENT.md) for the supported JDKs and local build setup.
-- Read the [project mechanisms catalogue](PROJECT_MECHANISMS_CATALOGUE.md) before changing module loading, CLI metadata, MIME selection, proxy bridging, concurrency, or non-null instrumentation.
+- Read the [architecture decisions and topic index](docs/adr/README.md) before changing module loading, CLI metadata, MIME selection, proxy bridging, concurrency, or non-null instrumentation.
+Use [Developer Environment Setup](DEVELOPMENT.md) for builds and generated metadata, and the [concurrency documentation](docs/concurrency/README.md) for send-state and resource-ownership details.
 - Follow the [API expansion workflow](API_EXPANSION_WORKFLOW.md) when adding a public field or builder method.
 - Use [Help and contribute](https://www.simplejavamail.org/contact.html) to choose the right public channel or arrange private follow-up for a sensitive report.